The library lljson

 Empty tables

-Empty tables are exported as objects:
+Empty tables are exported as arrays:

 local tab = {}